inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 # Building Blocks

-Inductiva provides an API to run large-scale computational simulations on the cloud with ease.
+Inductiva provides an API to easily run large-scale computational simulations on the cloud.

 To cater to different workflows and user preferences, we offer three ways to interact with our API: the **Python Client**, the **Command-Line Interface (CLI)**, and the **Web Console**.
 While each tool can be used independently, they are designed to work together seamlessly, providing a flexible and unified experience for managing your simulations.